fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 # Git Tutorial

 Git is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
+It records file changes among directories and is creates an history of the changes made.
+It is also capable of merging different histories of changes into a new file, combining, for instance, the work developed by two different people in parallel, making it popular for collaboration.

 ## Instalation of git

 First and foremost, before using Git, you must have it installed.
 You can follow the steps outlined [here](https://github.com/git-guides/install-git) to complete the installation process.

 ## Step by step using git